padrinobook/padrinobook/chapters/user_profile.md

 ```

-Due to this point it is not enough have only this migration, we need to set default value and say that the `password_reset_token` as well as the `password_reset_sent_date` can be null:
+Due to this point it is not enough have only this migration, we need to set default value and say that the `password_reset_token` as well as the `password_reset_sent_date` can be `null`:

 ```ruby